kernelorg-mirror/linux_kernel_git_aegl_linux/Documentation/filesystems/resctrl.rst

 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy counter can be considered for re-use.

+If telemetry monitoring is available there will be an "PERF_PKG_MON" directory with the following files:

+"num_rmids":
+		The number of RMIDs supported by hardware for telemetry monitoring events.

+"mon_features":
+		Lists the telemetry monitoring events that are enabled on this system.

+The upper bound for how many "CTRL_MON" + "MON" can be created is the smaller of the "num_rmids" values.

 Finally, in the top level of the "info" directory there is a file named "last_cmd_status".
 This is reset with every "command" issued